Culture-driven finance

 Visualizing complexity

-Visually translating my learnings became essential—not only to make sense of the rich information I had gathered, but also to effectively share insights with external partners and stakeholders involved in the project.
+Visually translating my learnings was essential to make sense of the rich insights gathered and to clearly communicate findings to external partners and stakeholders.

 Iterating on different artefacts during a knowledge-filling workshop.